talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 ## Tools and technologies:

-Our drone is controlled by WIFI signal, we capture the images through a camera integrated into our circuit and we visualize the images thanks to the interface.
+we capture the images through a camera integrated into our circuit and we visualize the images thanks to the interface made with javascript (both backend and frontend).

 projet interface